Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 The Dwelling Index is an independent research resource covering ADU financing, costs, and regulations.
 We are not a lender, broker, or builder, and our editorial conclusions are never influenced by compensation.

-We built this guide by reviewing official Fannie Mae, Freddie Mac, and FHA/HUD lending guidance (including Selling Guide B3-3.8-01, Announcements SEL-2025-08 and SEL-2025-10, the HomeStyle Renovation FAQ, Fannie Mae’s UAD 3.6 policy, and HUD Mortgagee Letter 2023-17); Consumer Financial Protection Bureau guidance on home equity contracts; named prefab provider pricing and payment-schedule pages (Abodu, Samara); independent prefab cost comparisons (HomeGuide, Maxable); and government program status via CalHFA, SDHC, and Congress.gov.
-We assembled the payment-timing analysis and the modular-quote vs. turnkey-total decoder ourselves from these sources.
+We built this guide by reviewing official Fannie Mae, Freddie Mac, and FHA/HUD lending guidance first (including Selling Guide B3-3.8-01 and B5-3.2-04, Announcements SEL-2025-08 and SEL-2025-10, the HomeStyle Renovation FAQ, Fannie Mae’s UAD 3.6 policy, and HUD Mortgagee Letter 2023-17); then Consumer Financial Protection Bureau guidance on home equity contracts and Urban Institute analysis of ADU financing barriers; then named prefab provider pricing and payment-schedule pages (Abodu, Samara); then independent prefab cost benchmarks (HomeGuide, Maxable); and finally government program status via CalHFA, SDHC, and Congress.gov.
+We assembled the factory-payment-timing analysis, the deposit-gap calculation, and the modular-quote-vs-turnkey-total decoder ourselves from these sources.
 Homeowner forum and group discussions informed our understanding of the questions homeowners actually have, but were never used as a source for any financial, legal, cost, or zoning claim.

 This page is educational and is not financial, legal, tax, or lending advice.
 Loan eligibility, available products, rates, terms, rental-income treatment, appraisals, and approvals depend on your lender, credit profile, property, state, local regulations, and project documentation.
 We never quote specific rates, APRs, or payments as guarantees, and we never rank lenders by payout.

-Refresh cadence: We re-verify provider pricing and payment schedules monthly; agency lending rules quarterly and after major bulletins; HEI and partner state availability monthly; grant and federal-bill status quarterly.
-Last verified: .
+Refresh cadence: provider pricing and payment schedules monthly; agency lending rules quarterly and after major bulletins; HEI and partner state availability monthly; grant and federal-bill status quarterly.
+Last verified: May 31, 2026.

 Frequently asked questions